lefeverd/terraform-k8s/README.md

 ## Resources created

-By executing this plan, it will create Hetzner cloud resources, by default one master and two worker nodes.
+By executing this plan, it will create Hetzner cloud resources, by default one master node, two worker nodes and two storage nodes.
 A DNS entry will be created for each node based on the hostname format defined.
 Additionally, if `use_floating_ip_as_lb` is set to `true`, a floating IP address will be created at Hetzner, pointing to the master server.